In this section

 Watch and read more about the event here: Paediatrics 2040: the future of child and adolescent health services

-August, 5.00 to 8.00 pm.
-The event will discuss the health and education interface, and the important role schools play in adolescent (and childhood) mental health.
+On Thursday 1st August, 70 people attended our second Catalysing Connections event.
+The topic of the evening was, ‘Everyone’s business: schools, mental health and learning’.
+The event discussed the health and education interface, and the important role schools play in adolescent (and childhood) mental health.

-Read more here: Everyone’s business: schools, mental health and learnings
+Watch and read more about the event here: Everyone’s business: schools, mental health and learnings

 enquiries please contact: